Self-Care Stickies for Educators

 I will… fail… and give up…. and berate myself… and abandon all goals.

 That’s how it often goes right?!?!

 People often give up on big goals because they are too much.
 Change is more successful in small, doable steps.
 Take one step and keep doing it until it’s a habit.
 Then, add on the next step until it’s a habit too.
 Better yet?
-Pair each new step with something you are already doing in your routine, and reward yourself for success.
+Pair each new step with something you already do in your routine, and reward yourself for success.
 This process of adding in one new step to an already established routine is called habit stacking, and it works (Scott, 2017).

 People often give up on big goals because they are too much.
 Change is more successful in small, doable steps.

 I needed to approach this goal in an incremental way so I started by purchasing a 7-day pill box and only began taking one multi-vitamin.
 I chose a time to take it (right before bed works best for me).
 I also built that step into my bedtime routine.
 First, taking the vitamin, then reading my book.
 Taking one multi-vitamin was a piece of cake.
 After a couple of weeks, I added one more.
-No sweat!
+No sweat.
 Now, I’ve worked up to taking the recommended dose, which is a handful each night.
-The good news is that I do it without even thinking now, but the best news of all?
+The good news is that I do it without even thinking about it now, but the best realization of all?
 I feel better, especially in terms of having more energy.